 Best Strategy: Use Both

 The most effective approach combines both platforms.
 Use Facebook and Instagram to build interest, awareness, and recall.
 Use Google Ads to capture ready-to-buy search traffic.
 Together, they create a full-funnel advertising system.
+A comprehensive meta ads funnel strategy can help you coordinate campaigns across both platforms.

 Frequently Asked Questions